kumar-sanju/CustomPinView/README.md

 ### Step 1:

-Add PinView in your layout.
+Add CustomPinView in your layout.

 #### XML